 The case, brought through Axinn’s partnership with Volunteer Lawyers for the Arts seeks damages and injunctive relief against the client’s former partner and co-singer/songwriter.
 The complaint alleges that the Defendant attempted to obstruct and reduce the client’s right to royalties for songs he wrote and co-wrote.
 The Defendant moved to dismiss the case for failure to state a claim and lack of subject matter jurisdiction.
 The court denied the Defendant’s motion to dismiss, finding that the complaint pleaded sufficient facts to state a claim of copyright infringement under the Copyright Act, granting the court jurisdiction over both federal and state claims.

-The Axinn team consists of associates Alex Bergersen, James Goldfeier and Susan Zhu, and is supervised by partner Nick Gaglio.
+The Axinn team consisted of associate James Goldfeier, who was supervised by partner Nick Gaglio.
 The case is McLoughlin v.
 Powers, 17-cv-1070 (N.D.N.Y.).